Thoemi09/omegamaxent_interface/doc/about.rst

 OmegaMaxEnt_TRIQS has been developed by Dominic Bergeron for the Centre for Computational Quantum physics (CCQ), Flatiron Institute, Simons Foundation.

-:math:`\Omega MaxEnt` has been developed by Dominic Bergeron at Université de Sherbrooke, supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Tier I Canada Research Chair Program (prof. André-Marie Tremblay).
+:math:`\Omega MaxEnt` has been developed by Dominic Bergeron at Université de Sherbrooke, supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Tier I Canada Research Chair Program (Prof. André-Marie Tremblay).

 Copyrights
 ----------